selinadeng/ethereum-lab2/README.md

 11) Notice, under "Deployed Contracts" in Remix, the contract has an address.
 That address should match the Created Contracts address shown under Transactions in Ganache.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our next task is to visit the contract with a web page.
+Our next task is to visit the contract with a web page.

 12) The command "truffle init" requires that it runs in an empty directory.
 Make an empty directory named Lab2PartA and enter the following three commands: